synacktiv/Weggli_rules_SSTIC2023/README.md

 There is threee categories:

 1. dangerous functions: such as strcpy, system, etc..
-2. stack : tries to detect copie son stack, on other things..
+2. stack : tries to detect copies on stack, on other things..
 3. malloc : finding overflows in malloc functions

-They should be autodocumented, so read the source.
+They are autodocumented, you can read them.